-The P/E ratio is a statistic calculated by dividing the price of a stock by the reported actual earnings per share of the issuing company.
+What is P/E?The P/E (Price/Earnings) ratio is a statistic calculated by dividing the price of a stock by the reported actual earnings per share of the issuing company.
 It is also called the multiple.

-An exchange-traded fund (ETF), also known as an exchange-traded product (ETP), is an investment fund traded on stock exchanges, much like stocks.
+What is an Exchange Traded Fund (ETF)?An exchange-traded fund (ETF), also known as an exchange-traded product (ETP), is an investment fund traded on stock exchanges, much like stocks.
 An ETF holds assets such as stocks or bonds and trades at approximately the same price as the net asset value of its underlying assets over the course of the trading day.
 Most ETFs track an index, such as the S&P 500 or MSCI EAFE.

 ETFs may be attractive as investments because of their low costs, tax efficiency and stock-like features.

 Go directly to the highest dividend yielding ETFs

 What is an ISIN?An International Securities Identification Number (ISIN) uniquely identifies a security.
 Its structure is defined in ISO 6166.
 Securities for which ISINs are issued include bonds, commercial paper, equities and warrants.
 The ISIN code is a 12-character alpha-numerical code that does not contain information characterizing financial instruments but serves for uniform identification of a security at trading and settlement.

 Securities with which ISINs can be used include debt securities, shares, options, derivatives and futures.
 The ISIN identifies the security, not the exchange (if any) on which it trades; it is not a ticker symbol.